diopsidedesign/lettice/README.md

 ## what and how
 lettice takes an input object that defines the selector, template, styles, and other behavior about your component. it generates a corresponding es6 class extending the HTMLElement interface and automatically calls the window.customElements.define method to define your element.

-if you're familiar with frameworks like angular or polymer, the approach and syntax shouldn't be too strange
+if you're familiar with frameworks like angular or polymer, the approach and syntax shouldn't be too strange.

+component styles are fully encapsulated and will not affect external html elements thanks to the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) spec

 ## a simple example
 ````